remacs/remacs/README.md

 ```

 The automatic translation signals a Lisp argument-type error if it
-sees an argument of the wrong type, so LispObjects are still the
+sees an argument of the wrong type.
+LispObjects are therefore still
-correct choice for functions which can handle disperate argument types
+the correct choice for functions which can handle disparate argument
-(such as one that takes either a buffer object or a string containing
+types (such as one that takes either a buffer object or a string
-a buffer name), or doesn't want to signal an error.
-Similarly,
+containing a buffer name), or doesn't want to signal an
-LispObject is still the correct choice of return type for functions
+error.
+Similarly, LispObject is still the correct choice of return
-which may return different types in different calls.
+type for functions which may return different types in different
+calls.

 Due to an issue with procedural macros (#263) `lisp_fn` will make all warnings
 and errors appear to be on its line instead of on the real line of Rust code.